 Still, let’s be clear—no matter your opinion, heartbreak sucks.
 And there’s no timeline for how long it takes to heal.

-We also have a tendency to idealize the person we’re heartbroken over and forget about all the things that actually weren’t so great in the relationship.
-So Winch suggests making a list of all the negative aspects of that person or relationship and keeping on your phone.
-Whenever you feel a wave nostalgia for the relationship approaching, whip out your phone and read over the list to remind yourself of all the ways that person was wrong for you.
+We also tend to idealize the person we’re heartbroken over and forget about all the things that weren’t so great in the relationship.
+So Winch suggests making a list of all the negative aspects of that person or relationship and keeping it on your phone.
+Whenever you feel a wave of nostalgia for the relationship approaching, whip out your phone and read over the list to remind yourself of all the ways that person was wrong for you.